madhaus4/spacex-stretch/README.md

 ---

 ### Summary
+- This application is built for users to learn more about SpaceX rockets and thier history.
+When the user visits the website, the main page will include a rocket animation and an introduction to what the page is about.
+From there, if the user scrolls down, they can view a variety of news articles regarding SpaceX.
+There is an opportunity for the user to bookmark specific articles and store them for later reading for to re-visit.
+The logo at the bottom of the page will return the user to the top of the home page.

+- When the user selects "Rockets" from the navigation bar, they will be taken to a page dedicated to the four SpaceX rockets that includes details about each of the rockets.
+The user can return home by either selectiong the "Home" option in navigation or clicking the logo at the bottom of the page.

+- In addition, this application is set up as a Progressive Web App to offer the user full capabilities when offline.
+Users will still be able to store thier bookmarked articles and those saved articles will persist when back online.
+This functionality also includes the ability to download the application to the user's desktop or mobile home screen for quick access.
+With a sleek, responsive design, the app will adapt to a variety of screen sizes.

 ### Tech Used
 JavaScript | CSS | React | ReactRouter | Cypress/E2E | fetchAPI | GSAP animations | Service Workers && Caching |